d-moos/MLJourney/lesson_13_rocket_league.md

 }
 ```

-Conceptually:
+Conceptually, the observation can be divided into several parts.
+The **player** section

-- The **player** part encodes your own cars position/orientation, linear velocity,
+encodes your own car's position and orientation in the arena, its linear velocity and
-  rotation, and resources like boost.
+rotation, and resources such as current boost amount.
+The **ball** section encodes the
-- The **ball** part encodes position and velocity; you often normalize these by field
+ball's position and velocity; these are often normalized by field dimensions and
-  dimensions and maximum speeds (Lesson 10).
+maximum speeds (as discussed in Lesson 10) so that all features lie in comparable
-- **Teammates** and **opponents** provide equivalent information for other cars.
+ranges.
+The **teammates** and **opponents** sections provide similar information for
+other cars on the field.

 In practice, most implementations **flatten and normalize** this information into a
 single feature vector (as in the `StateEncoder` later in this lesson).
 Good feature